 Here you find the answers to some frequently asked questions about the Gulf Coast road trip.

 In contrast to the ultimate Texas to Florida road trip, you can also take a much shorter Texas to Florida drive.
-From Houston to Pensacola Beach, without detours, it’s 533 miles (858 km) and roughly 8 hours.
+From Houston to Pensacola Beach, without detours, it’s 533 miles (858 km) and roughly 8 hours by car.

 The main stops included on the ultimate Texas to Florida road trip are South Padre Island, Corpus Christi, Mustang Island, Galveston, New Orleans, Pensacola Beach, St. George Island, Clearwater Beach, Sanibel Island, Everglades and Key West.
 You also find several appreciated additional Gulf Coast road trip destinations along the way.